Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Results

-\textbf{Impact of Encoder Architectures.} To find the best modality-specific architecture for \newmodelabbr{}, we trained several architecture combinations for the visual encoder, audio encoder, and boundary module.
-The results are displayed in Table~\ref{tab:modules}.
+To find the best modality-specific architecture for \newmodelabbr{}, we trained several architecture combinations for the visual encoder, audio encoder, and boundary module.
+The results are presented in Table~\ref{tab:modules}.
 Compared to the previous model \modelabbr{}~\cite{caiYou2022} as baseline (3D-CNN + CNN + BMN~\cite{linBMN2019}), we used the attention-based architectures including MViTv2~\cite{liMViTv22022} and ViT~\cite{dosovitskiyImage2021} families for encoders and attention-based BSN++ modules~\cite{suBSN2021} for predicting boundaries.

 We used the variations of MViTv2 from the original paper (\ie MViTv2-Tiny, MViTv2-Small and MViTv2-Base) as the visual encoders.
 We can conclude that the MViTv2 architecture plays an important role while comparing with the baseline, but the benefit of different scales of the MViTv2 architecture is not significant.
 As for the audio encoder, we followed the architecture definitions for ViT (\ie ViT-Tiny, ViT-Small and ViT-Base) for comparison.
 We can conclude that the audio encoder benefits from different scales of the ViT architecture.
 We also compared the BSN++-based boundary module with BMN-based architecture.
 The contribution from the BSN++ is the most significant compared with MViTv2 for the visual encoder and ViT for the audio encoder.
 Owing to the attention mechanism, the framework utilizes the global and local context to analyze the artifacts.
 The combination of MViTv2-Base, ViT-Base and BSN++ produces the best performance compared to all other combinations of modules.